-If you are not studying an Extended Diploma in one of the related course subjects above, we will also consider 6, 9 or 12 Unit BTECs in the courses already stated providing you are also additionally studying an AS or A-level in biology or physical education at grade B.
+*If you are not studying an Extended Diploma in one of the related course subjects above, we will also consider 6, 9 or 12 Unit BTECs in the subject areas stated providing you are also studying additional level 3 qualifications that would sufficiently meet our tariff requirements.

 Tariff: Other Level 3 qualifications are accepted at University College Birmingham for entry and a minimum of 128 UCAS Tariff points will be required from a vocationally relevant subject matter.
 To find out if your qualifications are suitable to apply, please contact our Admissions team on 0121 604 1040 or email email@example.com

 GCSEs: Please note all GCSE qualifications must have been achieved prior to applying for this course.
 Applications submitted without these requirements will not be considered.

 GCSE/IGCSE maths, English language and science grades A*-C/9-4.
 GCSE equivalencies are not accepted for entry.

 Irish Leaving Certificates grades of the following will be accepted as GCSE qualifications from within the subject areas above.